software-development-project-1/software-development-project-1.github.io/slides/agile-software-development/agile-software-development.md

 - In agile software development, requirements are commonly written as _user stories_
 - A user story is a short, simple description of a feature told from the perspective of the person who desires the new feature in the software
 - During each Sprint, the Developers of the Scrum Team implement features for the software based on the user stories
+- User stories are sort of todo items, like "take out the trash".
+They are there so that the Scrum Team remembers what kind of features need to be implemented for the software

 ---